bradwascher/portfolio-surveyviz/README.md

 # About
 This script processes and visualizes survey results from the [Cooperative Election Study (CES/CCES)](https://cces.gov.harvard.edu), demonstrating how different demographic coalitions voted in the 2008–2020 presidential elections.
 The first half of the code wrangles the survey microdata, while the second half outputs various charts.
+This was originally a project I did in graduate school.

 # Output